Skip to Content

 Hines Mentors

-The ULI Hines Student Design Competition, entering its 20th year in 2022, offers graduate students the opportunity to form multidisciplinary teams and engage in a challenging exercise in responsible land use.
+The ULI Hines Student Design Competition offers graduate students the opportunity to form multidisciplinary teams and engage in a challenging exercise in responsible land use.
 Teams of five students pursuing degrees in at least three different disciplines have two weeks to devise a development program for a real, large-scale site in a North American city.
 Teams provide graphic boards and narratives of their proposals including designs and market-feasible financial data.

 As a mentor volunteer, you will be paired with a University of Texas student team and other mentors in development/ landscape architecture/ architecture/ engineering.
 The time commitment is flexible and determined by each individual team.
 This is an excellent way to give back to academia, in addition to networking and recruitment benefits.

 In February, the jury will make final selections and in April, four finalist teams will receive an all-expenses-paid trip for the students to the host city to present revised proposals.
-The University of Texas has had many teams selected as finalists over recent years, including winning the top prize in 2017 and two finalist teams in 2019.
+The University of Texas has had many teams selected as finalists over recent years, including winning the top prize in 2017 and 2022, two finalist teams in 2019, and a finalist team in 2005, 2008, 2014, and 2024.

 Contacts: